 Minor: Latin American Studies, Whitworth University, 2015

-Following wonderful support from her academic mentors, Kate wishes to share her passion for the Spanish language, literatures and cultures with her students.
-She has taught First Year Spanish courses at UO (SPAN-101, 102, 103 & 112) and teaches Intermediate Beginner’s Spanish at UNC.
+Following wonderful support from her academic mentors, Howard wishes to share her passion for the Spanish language, literatures and cultures with her students.
+She has taught First Year Spanish courses at the University of Oregon (SPAN-101, 102, 103 & 112) and currently teaches Intermediate Spanish II at UNC.
 As an instructor, she aims to inspire and encourage her students in their journeys toward Spanish language acquisition.
-As a future Spanish professor, she hopes to further her students’ intellectual discoveries and help shape their career paths.

 - CCRS 2018, The University of North Carolina at Chapel Hill, Chapel Hill, NC, 2018